 - Keep the unit protected from direct exposure to rain and snow, preferably under a canopy, open shed, or carport.

 - Plug individual appliances into the generator using heavy-duty, outdoor-rated cords with a wire gauge adequate for the appliance load.

 - Observe the generator manufacturer’s instructions for safe operation.

 - Do not plug the generator into a wall outlet.

 - If it is necessary to connect the generator to the house wiring, always use a qualified electrician to properly install the standby electrical generator system.

-If temporary connection into the house wiring is necessary to operate permanently wired equipment, such as a well or lighting then it should be treated as a Wired-In Generator.
+If a temporary connection into the house wiring is necessary to operate permanently wired equipment, such as a well or lighting then it should be treated as a Wired-In Generator.

 Standby or Wired-In Generators

 If you own a generator and have it wired into your house, you must have a transfer switch to prevent electricity from feeding back on your service line and possibly injuring Rayle EMC employees who are trying to restore your power.

 - Have a qualified electrician install a manual transfer switch.
 A transfer switch permits the transfer of the load from the household power source over to the portable generator.
 The transfer switch should be certified by UL or other independent test labs for this application, and be mounted within an electrical enclosure.
 Transfer switches and related accessories designed for connecting a standby system are available from electrical supply, or home improvement stores.